ALL ABOUT TRIALS COMPETITIONS

 Day licences are available also for most competitions at a cost of $75 for a competition licence and $30 for a non-competition licence.
 This is good if you want to try the sport without committing to the cost of a full licence.

-Check the 2017 calendar of events here.
+Check the 2018 calendar of events on the Events page

 The supp regs will tell you where the event is, and what time to show up for the machinery inspection (or scrutineering).
 Click here for details on ensuring your bike will pass the machinery inspection.